dwtkns/gdal-cheat-sheet/README.md

 	ogrinfo input.shp layer-name | grep "Search Pattern" | sort | uniq -c

+__Read from a zip file__

+This assumes that archive.zip is in the current directory.
+This example just extracts the file, but any ogr2ogr operation should work.
+It's also possible to write to existing zip files.

+	ogr2ogr -f 'GeoJSON' dest.geojson /vsizip/archive.zip/zipped_dir/in.geojson

 __Clip vectors by bounding box__

 	ogr2ogr -f "ESRI Shapefile" output.shp input.shp -clipsrc <x_min> <y_min> <x_max> <y_max>